 The European Union is a major driver of scientific research.
-Stories of European-Australian Research highlights the scope of collaboration between Europe and Australia that spans almost every discipline.
+Stories of European-Australian Research highlights the scope of collaboration between Europe and Australia.
+Read stories the below and in Stories of European-Australian CollaborationPDF.

 South Australian winemakers are looking to Europe as the climate—and what drinkers want—is changing.